 Murphy also has extensive experience as an assistant coach.
 He was the offensive coordinator at Maine in 1985 and ’86, when the Black Bears both rushed and passed for more than 2,000 yards in the same season for the first time in school history.
 He was the offensive line coach at Boston University for three seasons, from 1982 through ’84, and helped the Terriers to Yankee Conference titles and NCAA Division I-AA playoff berths each year.
 Murphy was also the defensive line coach at Lafayette in 1981 when the Leopards posted their best record in school history (9-2), just one season after the squad went 1-10.

 Murphy began his coaching career as a part-time assistant at Brown in 1979 and was promoted to assistant varsity offensive line coach the following season.
 A native of Kingston, Mass., he graduated from Silver Lake High School in 1974.
 He then attended Springfield College, where he became a four-year starter and was a small college All-New England linebacker as a senior.

 He graduated with a Bachelor of Science degree in 1978 and earned a master’s degree in education from Springfield the following year.
 Murphy did additional postgraduate work at Boston University and was accepted to the J.L.
 Kellogg Graduate School of Business at Northwestern and the Colgate Darden School of Business at Virginia.

-Murphy resides in Allston with his wife, Martha Kennedy Murphy.
-The couple has three children: Molly Kennedy '14, Conor Timothy '16 and Grace Katharine '18.
+Murphy resides in Allston with his wife, Martha Kennedy Murphy, and the couple's three children: Molly Kennedy '14, Conor Timothy '16, and Grace Katharine '18.